notaryproject/notaryproject.dev/content/en/docs/tutorials/notation-config-file.md

 ---
 title: "Customize the Notation configuration file"
-description: "How to customize Notation configuration in differenct OS platforms"
+description: "How to customize Notation configuration in different OS platforms"
 type: docs
 weight: 4
 ---